-- Student rents a movie and shows it in their dorm room – private
+- Student rents a movie and shows it in their room – private

-- Student rents a movie and shows it to friends in the dorm lounge, and does not advertise – private
+- Student rents a movie and shows it to friends in the residence hall lounge, and does not advertise – private

-- Student rents a movie, shows it in the dorm lounge, and does not advertise and collects money to pay for cost of rental and snacks, but not for profit – private
+- Student rents a movie, shows it in the residence hall lounge, and does not advertise and collects money to pay for cost of rental and snacks, but not for profit – private

 - Student rents movie to show at their next club meeting, and advertises this screening in the campus (not community wide) newspaper.
 However, the advertisement specifies that this showing is ‘members only’ - private

 - Student rents a movie and advertises it as a screening for (i.e.) ‘Trekkies’ – public (because this group of people might just have a common interest and not be ‘friends’.
 Therefore you will need a license for this event)

 In abidance of copyright laws, it is extremely vital that you do not advertise your showing to the general public.
 Do not advertise on the Internet, in newspapers or on radio stations unless you are presenting a publicly licensed screening and even then your license may restrict you to On-Campus publicity.

 Tip: If your organization is looking to show a film for members only, or you are looking to show a film to a group of friends, simply invite members or friends by means of person-to-person communication and not announcements to the college community.
 If you feel that posters or an ad would help draw your members to the event, specify that the screening is for members only.